ilhemdjenane/Data-Professionals-Survey-Analysis/README.md

 2. **Favorite Programming Languages:**
    - Python dominates as the most preferred language among respondents, followed by SQL and R.
-   - Notable percentages prefer no programming language, indicating a diverse set of backgrounds in data professionals.

 3. **Education Levels:**
-   - Most respondents hold a Master’s degree, followed by Bachelor’s degrees.
+   - Most respondents hold a Bachelor's degree (57%), followed by Master’s degrees (33%).
    - High school and Associate degrees represent a smaller proportion of the dataset.

 4. **Gender-Based Salary Distribution:**
-   - The average salary distribution is nearly equal between male and female respondents (51% male, 49% female).
+   - The average salary distribution is nearly equal between male and female respondents (51% female, 49% male).

 5. **Difficulty Breaking into Data:**
-   - 36% reported "Very Difficult," while 20% found it "Very Easy," highlighting the varied paths to entering the field.
+   - 42% reported "Neither Difficult nor Easy" while 25% found it "Difficult", highlighting the varied paths to entering the field.

 6. **Overall Happiness:**
    - Average happiness score: 5.26/10.
+   - Personal Services reported the highest score happiness (8/10)
-   - Management and upward mobility were the lowest-rated factors.
+   - Management were happiness score (2.67/10).

 ---